Use your skills and earn money with your work

 And I am sorry to see so much flaming here.
 It is not the first time grabcaders do that after results have been announced.
 Grow up fellow losers! :P

-Branko Stokuca 3 months ago
+Branko Stokuca about 11 years ago

 @Igor B Having doubt in the results, especially when the jury says that designs are not good, is normal thing to have.
 That is called common sense.
 Are sure that you have one Mr. winner :)

-Sara Sigel 3 months ago
+Sara Sigel about 11 years ago

 A new 6th place winner has been selected!
 For those who do not know, you cannot win more than one prize in a challenge.
 Congratulations to all the winners!

-Sara Sigel 3 months ago
+Sara Sigel about 11 years ago

 @Branko The survey done by GrabCAD on how long members take for their entries was for our use and was not used by the judges or given to them for selection.
 We were interested to see what kind of commitment goes into entries. @Nima and @Igor I think some sort of period to hash out requirements and kick things off is a very good idea.
 Thanks :)

-Branko Stokuca 3 months ago
+Branko Stokuca about 11 years ago

 All of a sudden GC decides to have a poll :) many challenges happened parallel to this one and no polls.
 It's hilarious. @http://grabcad.com/eddwin.rodriguez-v I agree with you completely especially with No.3.